campbell17/campbell17-v2/journal/draft-how-to-care-when-you-dont.md

 Your own personal wraith born out of dodged responsibilities and underutilized potential begins to shadow you, growing in power and presence each time you fail to do the right thing.
 With every missed opportunity to Do The Work™, the wraith acquires another merit badge at your expense, ultimately gaining all the power and leaving you with nothing but anxiety and regret.

 And that's just the individual cost.
-There's an entire crew of onlookers while you ...What about all the professionals surrounding me who _aren't_ coasting?
+We could populate an armada with the amount of people downstream whose lives would benefit just a little if we could only get our act together.
+And that's the key puzzle piece I could never quite find in the box: there are people _other than myself_ that I'm cheating out of a successful outcome.

 The concept that other people are trying their best eluded me... note: I'm trying to get across that it never dawned on me that my immaturity/unprofessionalism affects others.
 "Hell, I didn't even know I was unprofessional yet." - something about that?

-for next time: more about "shirk your responsibilities at your peril".
+for next time: (still) more about "shirk your responsibilities at your peril".
 Gretszky, Jordan, Dimaggio - people pay to come see you, you can't afford to underperform.